 Graphics

 As you will probably agree from the video above, the graphics of TGC 2019 are some of the best that current golf simulation software has to offer.
-In our view, they’re a bit better than E6 CONNECT but not quite as good as WGT.
+In our view, they are similar to those of E6 CONNECT but have richer contrast and better lighting, with more of a “production value” quality to them.

-One of the great things about TGC 2019 is that it supports screen resolutions up to 4K Ultra HD.
+One of the great things about TGC 2019 is that it supports screen resolutions up to 4K UHD.
 If you can play at this resolution, you’ll be amazed at the sharpness, clarity and detail of the environments.

 Requirements

 Next, you’ll need a subscription to TGC 2019.
-You should know that this is quite expensive; several packages are offered including a one-time or annual payment.
+You should know that this is much more affordable than the Expanded version of E6 CONNECT.

 The Golf Club 2019 can only be run on PC (Windows).
 For information about minimum and recommended requirements for running the software, go to this page.